nwg/racket-wiki/SoC-Ideas-2016.md

     but does not have a complementary data manipulation library.
 A data table package would start to fill in that gap.
 Beyond basic data tables, the project could also integrate data manipulation techniques like those used in pandas or R's [reshape](http://had.co.nz/reshape/) library.
+    The library should support importing data from standard formats such as CSV.

 * **Expected results:** A library for data tables that interoperates with [plot](http://docs.racket-lang.org/plot/index.html).
-It should support missing data, grouping, reshaping, and serialization of data.
+It should support missing data, grouping, reshaping, and serialization/deserialization of data.
 * **Requirements:** functional programming, numerical/stats/data programming, experience with R or similar languages a plus
 * **Difficulty:** beginner or intermediate (depending on how sophisticated the feature set is)
 * **Possible mentors:** Asumu Takikawa